How Spin.AI’s Researchers Uncovered 14.2 Million More Victims in the RedDirection Browser Extension Attack CampaignRead Now

 Limitations of Native Backup Solutions

-When using built-in backup solutions for platforms like Microsoft Teams, it’s important to be aware of their limitations to ensure a robust backup plan.
-One key limitation is the retention policies provided by Microsoft 365 which may not meet term or unlimited retention requirements essential for business continuity.
+When using built-in backup solutions for platforms like Microsoft Teams, it’s essential to be aware of their limitations to ensure a robust backup plan.
+One key limitation is the retention policies provided by Microsoft 365, which may not meet term or unlimited retention requirements essential for business continuity.

 Microsoft Teams Native Backup Limitations: